Ashu0039/my_projects/README.md

 ** Sorry, I didn't implement this in client side.
 ** For queries using POSTman you need to supply token in the Authorization header for each query.

-The format for token is: Token<space><Token>.
-Please refer isAuthorized.js for further clarification.
+The format for token is: Token*space**Token*.
+Please refer isAuthorized.js for further clarification. eg. For a token is Token vs9890sdv80s9v0svs0vs

 So for every GET/POST query you need to supply Authorization header and the token in format mentioned as value.